-- The primary outcomes should normally include one measure of effectiveness (e.g. live birth) and one of potential harm (e.g. multiple pregnancy). - You can combine ongoing pregnancy data with live birth data in one primary outcome live birth/ongoing pregnancy only if ongoing pregnancy is directly reported in the trial (not by calculating it from clinical pregnancy).
-In the absence of live birth data, you should report ongoing pregnancy separately. - For infertility and endometriosis reviews, we encourage you to use the core outcome set for infertility/endometriosis refer to page 21 for the full list with definitions. - Try to limit to the most relevant outcomes as only seven outcomes (max) will be included in the summary of findings table which should be listed in the section 'Summary of findings and assessment of the [quality/certainty] of the evidence'. - Number outcomes as in the example above and use the same numbers in the Effects of interventions. - Keep secondary outcomes to a minimum.
-Focus on clinical outcomes and try to avoid lab outcomes (e.g. implantation rate). - Define in advance details of what are acceptable outcome measures (e.g. differing definitions, assessors, scales, time-points) and state a preference order when there are several possible measures.
+- The critical outcomes should normally include one measure of effectiveness (e.g. live birth) and one of potential harm (e.g. multiple pregnancy). - You can combine ongoing pregnancy data with live birth data in one critical outcome live birth/ongoing pregnancy only if ongoing pregnancy is directly reported in the trial (not by calculating it from clinical pregnancy).
+In the absence of live birth data, you should report ongoing pregnancy separately. - For infertility, endometriosis, and menopause reviews, we encourage you to use the core outcome set for infertility/endometriosis/menopause refer to page 24 for the full list with definitions.
+Not all trials use the core outcome definitions.
+For example, live birth may be reported as > 24 weeks gestation rather than > 20 weeks.
+For such trials, authors should still extract the data and in their methods section add "as reported by study authors" to the definition.
+In case different definitions were used in each trial, authors could add a footnote in the forest to clarify what definition was used. - Try to limit to the most relevant outcomes as only seven outcomes (max) will be included in the summary of findings table which should be listed in the section "Certainty of the evidence assessment" '. - You can number the outcomes as in the example below and follow the same order in Synthesis of results. - Focus on clinical outcomes - Define in advance details of what are acceptable outcome measures (e.g. differing definitions, assessors, scales, time-points) and state a preference order when there are several possible measures.

-Primary outcomes
+Critical outcomes